-Have you ever taken a moment to sit down and listen to an elderly, black woman share stories about her childhood?
+Have you ever sat down and listened to an elderly black woman share stories about her childhood?
 Did she graduate from high school?
 Did she want to attend college?
 How did she meet her husband?
-What were her jobs, her dreams, her successes, and her struggles?
+What were her jobs, dreams, successes, and struggles?
 What were the expectations placed upon her?
 How did they impact her life?

 In 1848, the movement for women’s rights launched on a national stage.
-In 1865, the 13th amendment passed which ended slavery and involuntary servitude, except as punishment for a crime.
+In 1865, the 13th Amendment passed, which ended slavery and involuntary servitude, except as punishment for a crime.
 Nearly 100 years later came the Civil Rights Act of 1964.
 Woman.
 Black.
 Black woman.
 Oftentimes, her visibility is missing when discussions on equity and equality occur.
-Her voice is a whisper, if heard at all.
+Her voice is a whisper if heard at all.
 Is this intentional, or is there an innocent assumption that gender and racial movements proactively include agenda items for her specific advancement?

-If you have not taken a moment to sit with an elderly, black woman, consider making this a priority.
+If you have not taken a moment to sit with an elderly black woman, consider making this a priority.
 She may already be in your life.
 She may be your mother or your grandmother, although she does not have to be someone you know well or talk to often.
-Maybe she is someone whom you exchange pleasantries at your place of worship?
+Maybe she is someone with whom you exchange pleasantries at your place of worship?
 Maybe she is a neighbor?